Find out more about our Power & Infrastructure Finance offering.

 “In the Redstone CSP Tower case, the thermal storage lasts for 12 hours, making it a truly dispatchable facility,” says Geldenhuys.

 The rollout of renewable projects should not only assist the transition to low and zero carbon emissions but will also benefit regions such as the Northern Cape economically, through job creation and enterprise development.
-“This project is estimated to create over 2,000 jobs over the life of the plant,” he says.
+“This project is estimated to create over 2,000 jobs at peak during construction and 100 jobs permanently during operations over the life of the plant,” he says.

 Another is the 100MW Kathu Solar Park, currently South Africa’s largest CSP plant providing electricity for 179,000 households.
 Investec partnered with the developers and provided both equity and debt financing to the project.

 “As renewable energy moves down the cost curve, so the possibilities for delivering cheap, reliable power solutions open up able to serve larger bases of users.
 New projects in South Africa clearly demonstrate this process.
 The Redstone CSP is an excellent example of how, as renewable energy builds scale, so the benefits of lower costs and improved technology become clearer for all stakeholders,” concludes Geldenhuys.